Specify IP addresses for endpoint health checks · Cloudflare Magic Transit docs

 When choosing which endpoint IP addresses to monitor with health checks, use these guidelines:

-- Provide 1 IP address for each of the prefixes to be advertised by Cloudflare.
+- Provide one IP address for each of the prefixes Cloudflare will advertise.

 - Redundant IPs routed via the same ISP and infrastructure are not necessary but are useful when troubleshooting.